zebon43/apiKube/README.md

 # apiKube

-This small piece of code is to demostrate use of libarires to intereact with K8 clusters.
+A small piece of code to demostrate use of libarires to intereact with K8 clusters.